A culinary guide to Cyprus – the island with a love for food

 An extra word of warning here related to my opening para – please, please do avoid eating and drinking in the so-called tourist ‘strips’ of Protaras and Ayia Napa.
 They are crazily commercialised and seriously tacky.
 Instead do your research and read blogs (mine included of course) to discover local favourites off the beaten track.
 I’ve included some additional reading links at the end of this post.
 Note, you will need a hire car or taxi.

 - Rustic tavernas are the restaurant of choice in this east coast district too and my favourite with arguably the best mezze on the island is Mousikos, slightly inland in the village of Sotira.
 You can’t miss it with a mammoth windmill gracing the entrance.
 The halloumi here is unpasteurised, served freshly churned and still warm with its creamy goodness oozing out – the Cypriot version of burrata :).
 I flew back with a suitcase full.
-Other tavernas worth dining in are Vangelis which I have frequented since my childhood, Ttappis and Kamasias, all in Paralimni village, but note Vangelis transfers to Protaras for summer season pop-ups.
+Other tavernas worth dining in are Vangelis which I have frequented since my childhood, and Kamasias, both in Paralimni village, but note Vangelis transfers to Protaras for summer season pop-ups.
 Kalamies is my taverna of choice for all things seafood in Protaras overlooking the beach (opposite Golden Coast hotel), and Spartiatis overlooking Konnos Bay (next to the Grecian Park hotel) is also a goodie for some glorious fishporn.
 Fisherman’s Hut may be set in the Grecian Bay hotel in Ayia Napa, but this fish-only gem with just a handful of tables is also set on the coast – expensive though.
-Foodies also recommend Steki ton Kalofagadon in Paralimni, and To Ploumin in Sotira, even though the latter leaves me unimpressed.

 - Alati By The Sea – a pretty Greek-style white-washed restaurant on the Pernera side of Protaras.
 A la carte with a sea view.